ashsidhu/www-rickypedia-life/src/pages/about/index.md

 ## Testimonials

 > _"I like Ricky because he also ride the Yamaha.
-And he is very fast.
+And he is very fast!
+Faaacckk!
 I am very lucky that he ride in South America, and not in MotoGP.
 Otherwise it is very difficult for anyone else to win hahaha.
 He push very hard!"_, Valentino Rossi, (2nd) Fastest Man on 2 Wheels
 >
 > _"Ricky is an awesome guy!
 He helped me write a song.
 Maybe you have heard 'Ar Condicionado'."_, Wesley Safadou, YouTube Star
 >